The Ordnance Survey Fundamental Benchmark

-The Tidal Observatory was established to determine the mean sea level that is the starting point for levelling in the UK.
-This brass bolt is the benchmark for the whole of the United Kingdom, that is, all heights are referenced to this point.
+The Tidal Observatory was established to determine the mean sea level that is the starting point for levelling by the Ordnance Survey.
+This brass bolt is the benchmark for the whole of Great Britain, that is, all heights are referenced to this point.

 From the data collected over this period, mean sea level was found and this vertical level transferred to the head of the bolt.